 BWI Airport Travel Tips

-In addition to policing Maryland's toll facilities, the Motor Vehicle Administration in Glen Burnie and the Port of Baltimore, Maryland Transportation Authority Police provide law-enforcement at the Baltimore/Washington International Thurgood Marshall Airport.
+In addition to policing Maryland's transportation facilities and the Port of Baltimore, Maryland Transportation Authority Police provide law enforcement services at the Baltimore/Washington International Thurgood Marshall Airport.
+Complementing law enforcement services at BWI Marshall Airport, Officers and Cadets provide traffic management at the terminal.

 The Maryland Transportation Authority Police are committed to providing a safe and secure environment for airport customers.
 This information is provided to help reduce the risk of crime by offering suggestions to protect travelers and their valuables.